What are the aims of this leaflet?

 Pyogenic granulomas can bleed profusely so applying constant pressure to the affected area is helpful to stop the bleeding.

 What do pyogenic granulomas look like?

 They are commonly bright red; later they may turn darker.
 Their surface is shiny and moist but may become crusty after they have bled.
 They can have pus-like material around them.
 They stick out from the surface of the skin.
 They are usually less than 1 cm across.
 Some are bumpy and look like a raspberry, while others are narrower and look as if they are on a stalk.

 Most pyogenic granulomas are diagnosed by their look and the story of how they appeared.
 A type of magnifying glass (dermatoscope) can help.
 If in doubt your doctor may remove it under local anaesthesia and send it to the laboratory for testing.

 Yes, by removing it or treating it with a cream (see below).

 How can a pyogenic granuloma be treated?

-A few pyogenic granulomas lose their colour and shrivel with time, but most are such a nuisance that they need to be treated before then.
-Freezing a pyogenic granuloma with liquid nitrogen can get rid of it but does not provide a specimen that can be checked in the laboratory.
-The usual treatment is to scrape pyogenic granulomas off with a sharp spoon-like instrument (a curette) after the area has been made numb by an injection of a local anaesthetic.
-The bleeding area left behind is then sealed with a hot point (cauterized).
-Sometimes a pyogenic granuloma does come back after it has been removed in this way, and it is then best to cut the area out and to close the wound with stitches.
+A few pyogenic granulomas lose their colour and shrivel with time, but most need to be treated.
+Freezing a pyogenic granuloma with liquid nitrogen can work but the usual treatment is to scrape it off after the area has been made numb by an injection of a local anaesthetic.
+The bleeding area left behind is then sealed with a hot point (cauterised).

 Where can I get more information about pyogenic granulomas?